alpha-og/DAMN/README.md

 #### Fixing the Broken Reload/ Routing

 The following repository: https://github.com/rafgraph/spa-github-pages, provides a guide to setting up SPAs with GitHub Pages.
 The same repository helps address the 404 page routing issue.
-The solution involves creating `404.html` file and adding a script to it which performs the re-direction.
+The solution involves creating a `404.html` file and adding a script to it which performs the re-direction.
 Another script must be added to the `index.html` file of the React app, before the script for the SPA is executed which modifies the relative URL beyond the base URL into a query parameter.
 Transforming the relative URL to a query parameter prevents the server from responding with a `404` as the request sent on reload or manual entry of the URL is sent for the `index.html` that corresponds to the URL `https://alpha-og.github.io/DAMN/`; the request has the relative URL as query parameters (example, `https://alpha-og.github.io/DAMN/?/home/`).
 It is also important to make sure that the `404.html` is placed in the public directory and not any other location.

 The `vite.config.js` file must include a `base` attribute corresponding to the repository name (here, `base: "/DAMN/"`).
 This appends the value provided to the base attribute to the base URL.